snap-stanford/snap-python/doc/source/reference/PlotEigValDistr.rst

     File name preference for the plotted graph

 - *DescStr*: string (input)
     Description of the graph.
-Default to file name preference
+The string should be non-empty.

 Return value: